Product was successfully added to your shopping cart.

 1. Rinse millet; place millet and oats in medium-sized bowl.
 Cover with 2 cups warm water and stir in whey or other acid.
 Cover and let stand 8 hours or overnight.
-Do not drain.
+Drain.

 2. In a small saucepan heat milk, kefir or yogurt; add butter and warm over low heat, just until butter is melted.
 Stir in honey.
 Do not boil; just heat gently.

 3. Place sourdough starter in a large bowl.
 Stir in soaked grains, milk mixture, sunflower seeds and salt.
 Stir in enough flour to make a stiff dough.
 Pour onto a smooth surface and knead, adding more flour if necessary, until dough is elastic.
 (A heavy-duty stand mixer may also be used for this step.)

 4. Shape dough into a ball and place in a buttered bowl.
 Cover and let rise until doubled (may take anywhere from 2-8 hours).
 The dough may also be refrigerated at this point and left to rise slowly, 24 to 48 hours.
 If refrigerating, cover with parchment paper, then plastic wrap.

 5. When ready to shape and bake, put a large pot of water on to boil; a 5- to 8-quart size works well.
 Add 1 tablespoon salt to the water once it reaches a boil.
 Reduce heat, cover and let simmer until bagels are shaped.